 Disneyland Paris gluten-free – And for breakfast?

-For breakfast, the park is provided with food that must be booked in advance because they are not always available.
+For breakfast, the hotels in the park have packaged foods that must be reserved in advance because they are not always available (bread and some pastries).

-Disneyland Paris gluten-free – What can we eat besides the Natama menu?
+Disneyland Paris gluten-free – Summing up, what can we eat?

 To have accurate (and safe) answers about everything we can eat at Eurodisney, we took an appointment and spoke directly with a park manager.